In vitro fertilisation: Anonymous donors

 Alana Stewart, who was conceived using donor sperm, began an online forum for donor children called AnonymousUS in 2010.
 The forum welcomes the viewpoints of anyone involved in the IVF process.
-In May 2012, a court ruled making anonymous sperm and egg donation in British Columbia illegal.
+In May 2012, a court ruled that making anonymous sperm and egg donation in British Columbia illegal.

 In the UK, Sweden, Norway, Germany, Italy, New Zealand, and some Australian states, donors are not paid and cannot be anonymous.

 In 2000, a website called Donor Sibling Registry was created to help biological children with a common donor connect with each other.

 Leftover embryos or eggs, unwanted embryos

-There may be leftover embryos or eggs from IVF procedures if the person for whom they were originally created has successfully carried one or more pregnancies to term, and no longer wishes to use them.
-With the patient's permission, these may be donated to help others conceive by means of third party reproduction.
+There may be leftover embryos or eggs from IVF procedures if the person for whom they were created has successfully carried one or more pregnancies to term, and no longer wishes to use them.
+With the patient's permission, these may be donated to help others conceive by means of third-party reproduction.

-In embryo donation, these extra embryos are given to others for transfer, with the goal of producing a successful pregnancy.
+In embryo donation, these extra embryos are given to others for transfer, to produce a successful pregnancy.
 Embryo recipients have genetic issues or poor-quality embryos or eggs of their own.
-The resulting child is considered the child of whoever birthed them, and not the child of the donor, the same as occurs with egg donation or sperm donation.
-As per The National Infertility Association, typically, genetic parents donate the eggs or embryos to a fertility clinic where they are preserved by oocyte cryopreservation or embryo cryopreservation until a carrier is found for them.
-The process of matching the donation with the prospective parents is conducted by the agency itself, at which time the clinic transfers ownership of the embryos to the prospective parent(s).
+In many countries, the resulting child is considered the child of whoever birthed them, and not the child of the donor, the same as occurs with egg donation or sperm donation.
+As per the National Infertility Association, typically, genetic parents donate eggs or embryos to a fertility clinic where they are preserved by oocyte cryopreservation or embryo cryopreservation until a carrier is found for them.
+The agency conducts the matching process and the donation with the prospective parents, at which time the clinic transfers ownership of the embryos to the prospective parent(s).

 Alternatives to donating unused embryos are destroying them (or having them transferred at a time when pregnancy is very unlikely), keeping them frozen indefinitely, or donating them for use in research (rendering them non-viable).
 Individual moral views on disposing of leftover embryos may depend on personal views on the beginning of human personhood and the definition and/or value of potential future persons, and on the value that is given to fundamental research questions.
-Some people believe donation of leftover embryos for research is a good alternative to discarding the embryos when patients receive proper, honest and clear information about the research project, the procedures and the scientific values.
+Some people believe donation of leftover embryos for research is a good alternative to discarding the embryos when patients receive proper, honest, and clear information about the research project, the procedures, and the scientific values.